Symptoms of the stomach bug and food poisoning can be similar. But food poisoning typically resolves faster and includes more severe symptoms.

 What causes the stomach bug?

-The stomach bug is highly contagious and most commonly occurs in the winter months from November and April.
-The most common way to catch the virus is from direct contact with someone who is sick.
-You can also catch the virus from contact with infected stool or vomit.
+Stomach bug caused by a rotavirus or norovirus infection is highly contagious.
+In the United States, infections most commonly occur between October and April.
+The most common way to contract the virus is from direct contact with someone who is sick.

 What causes food poisoning?

 You may get food poisoning from eating contaminated or undercooked meat.
-Meat isn’t the only food that causes food poisoning.
-The following foods can also carry foodborne illness:
+However, affected meat isn’t the only food that causes food poisoning.
+The following foods can also lead to foodborne illness:

 - raw and undercooked eggs